IBM/eventing-openliberty-blockchain/README.md

-## 11. Stop the Open Liberty servers
+## 11. Stop the Open Liberty microservices

 Once you have finished, for both organsiations go to VS Code > Liberty Dev Dashboard, and press **Stop**.
 This will stop the Open Liberty server.